Frequently Asked Questions

 The Blegen Library makes available a number of internet resources, including L’Année Philologique, JSTOR, Dyabola, TLG, and WorldCat; additional CD-ROMs are available from terminals in the library.
 Consult the IT Department’s FAQ section for more.

 I HAVE SO MUCH STUFF TO BRING.
 SHOULD I SHIP IT TO ATHENS?

 Sending personal belongings to Greece by means other than air is extremely difficult.
 Packages and freight sent by sea will take anywhere from 5-9 months.
 You should, therefore, bring as much with you as you can or send it by airfreight.
 Address shipments to yourself in care of the American School and make sure that the forwarding agent in America provides you with all the necessary documents (bill of lading, etc.) and the name and address of the receiving agent in Greece.
+The process is both cumbersome and extremely expensive.
 You will have to go, personally, to customs in order to retrieve your shipment.

 HOW DO I GET FROM THE AIRPORT TO THE SCHOOL?

 The School is located at Souidias 54 in Kolonaki.
 The main entrance at number 54, is at the corner of Souidias and Gennadiou streets.
 There, you will find a guard house, which is staffed 24 hours a day.
 Find directions with maps to the School here.Click here for directions to the School